 In terms of transport (see Table 2), private car travel experienced a rise from 41.2% of respondents intending on using their car (study 1) to 53.2% of them actually using it (study 2).
 Public transport use declined compared to inter-pandemic intentions.
 Aeroplane travel also dropped from 28.2% (intention) to 13.1% (behaviour).
-These declines may have been influenced by physical distancing requirements and a general avoidance of crowded places (WHO, 2021).
+These differences intended and actual use of modes of transport may have been influenced by physical distancing requirements and a general avoidance of crowded places (WHO, 2021).

 [Insert Table 2]

 In order to create a taxonomy of post-pandemic domestic tourist behaviour, a two-step cluster analysis was employed, leading to an optimal 3-cluster solution (see Table 3).
 ANOVA and Chi square analyses were also used to explore the characteristics of these 3 clusters, including cluster 1 (anxious ponderers), cluster 2 (laid back travellers) and cluster 3 (young free spirits).
+The test of significance amongst the three clusters showed the hypotheses were partially supported, where Age (H1, p<0.05), Living with dependents (H4, p<0.05), Education level (H5, p<0.05), and Household Income (H6, p<0.05).

+in Perceived Risk (H7, p<0.05), Trust (H8, p<0.05), Financial Control (H9, p<0.05), Motivation (H10, p<0.05), Anxiety (H11, p<0.05), and Intention to engage domestic travel further (travellers only, H12, p<0.05).
+On the other hand, Gender (H2, p=0.67) and Household size (H3, p=0.90) showed not difference across the three clusters.

+These clusters displayed distinctive demographic characteristics and travel behaviours, where the anxious ponderers were mostly non-travellers with the highest level of anxiety and perceived risk, the laid back travellers were with the strongest level of travel motivation and the most valuable segment for tourism recovery, and the youngest cluster, i.e. the young free spirits, were those who did not change in travel spending as well as travel distance.
+The detailed discussion on the characteristics and behaviours of these clusters together with the comparison is provided below.

 [Insert Table 3 here]